kauezatarin/Raspberry-temperature-controller/README.md

 ### Version 1.6.5:

+-added installer bash script to install tempController script.
+-prepared the code to be compatible with NPN and Reley fan activation mode.

+### Version 1.7:

--added fullstat option that displays all collected system infos. ==> To Do
+-added fullstat option that displays all collected system infos.
+-added option to choose between transistor and relay fan activation mode.

+### version 1.7.5:

+-added the option to get the temperature directly fom the raspberry pi soc.

+### version 1.8:

+-migrated the script to python 3.7